newnetdev/NetworkToCode-Class/labs/Lab_16_Getting_Started_with_Loops.md

 ##### Step 2

-Loop through `commands` and simply print each element out.
+Loop through `commands` and simply print each element out:

 ```python
 >>> for command in commands: